Nike Collegiate Soccer Experience at Virginia Tech Blacksburg, Virginia

 Click to enlarge and view gallery »

-The Nike Collegiate Soccer Experience is held on the campus of Virginia Tech.
-With a variety of choices of overnight and day camps, field players and goalkeepers alike are able to find the best soccer training for their individual needs.
+The Nike Collegiate Soccer Experience is held on the beautiful campus of Virginia Tech.
+With a variety of overnight and day camp options, field players and goalkeepers alike are able to find the best soccer training for their individual needs.

-With world class coaches, facilities and athletic training staff, each player receives both individual and team training to help accelerate his soccer development.
-After the end of the week, all overnight campers receive a detailed evaluation of their performance.
+Featuring world class coaches, facilities and athletic training staff, each player receives both individual and team training to help accelerate his soccer development.
+After the end of the week all overnight campers receive a detailed evaluation of their performance.
 We look forward to having the opportunity to help you become the best soccer player possible.

 - Nike Camp T-shirt

 All fields used for the Collegiate Soccer Experience are located on Virginia Techs Campus.
 With a wide variety of facilities Virginia Tech features some of the best playing surfaces in the country.
 All campers use the practice training fields (grass and field turf for all playing conditions) as well as have access to Rector Field House (indoor soccer complex).

 All overnight campers will stay on campus in the air-conditioned student dorms, conveniently located near all dining halls and soccer facilities.